GNOME/gimp/devel-docs/gitlab-mr.md

 - clicking the pipeline ID.
 - In the "gimp" stage, click the "gimp-flatpak-x64" job.
 - Then click the "Browse" button.
-- Click the `gimp-git.flatpak` file to download it.
+- Click the `org.gimp.GIMP.flatpak` file to download it.
-- Locally run: `flatpak install --user ./gimp-git.flatpak` It should propose you to install the flatpak, allowing you to test.
+- Locally run: `flatpak install --user ./org.gimp.GIMP.flatpak` It should propose you to install the flatpak, allowing you to test.
 - After testing, you can uninstall with: `flatpak remove org.gimp.GIMP//master`